timjbruce/reinvent_cvra_bootcamp/README.md

 <br>

+// todo: upload code with deps and modify IAM role

+//todo
+Configure your ConnectedCar's Lambda function with an environment variable called VehicleTripTable with the name of your trip table in DynamoDB.

-// todo: upload code with deps and modify IAM role Next, create the Lambda endpoint and Lambda function for your skill:
+Next, create the Lambda endpoint and Lambda function for your skill:
 1. From the developer console, open the ConnectedCar skill
 2. Under Interaction Model, click on "Endpoint"